jaked122/bytecoin/README.md

 that this is particularly necessary because there is a massive volume of new cryptocurrency concepts.

-Right now there is a simple client and server.
-The client connects to the localhost server (or any server - it's a socket!) on port 8080 and prints a basic statement.
+Right now there is a client and a server.

+The client takes the argument 'store' followed by a filename, opens a connection to the server on port 8080 and sends the file to the server.

-The server takes whatever data the client sends and prints it to a file, storage.ytc - storage.ytc will be responsible for holding all of the files that back bytecoin.
-YTC is the ticker term for bytecoin.
+The server takes the file and prints it to storage.ytc